 Sometimes when you’re working on an idea, you’re convinced that it is an awesome idea.
 Your team probably agrees with you.
 After all, you’ve probably pitched the idea to them in a convincing way and they like you, so why wouldn’t they like your idea?

 The problem?
 We can become blinded by our own opinions.
 We get too close.
 We don’t take a step back and look at the bigger picture, which is a whole lot bigger than you and your team.
-Think about it, too, when crafting a piece of content – is it you and your team who are the target audience?
+When crafting a piece of content – is it you and your team who are the target audience?

 The target audience for linking to your content may not care less about what you have created.
 They’ve seen it all before and it doesn’t excite them.
 This usually comes as a surprise, because you felt that your idea was amazing.

 But did you actually ask anyone else outside of your team?
 Did you get an opinion from someone in your target audience?
+Did you at least carry out research to validate that you have a good idea?
 If the answer is no, then you only have yourself to blame.

 You need a good understanding of your target audience.
 You also need to be prepared to fail fast.
 Failing fast lets you sanity check an idea before you go to the trouble of creating the whole thing.
 If at this early point in the process you find that no one cares about the content, then you haven’t actually lost that much.
 In fact, you’ve gained valuable insight into what doesn’t work, and if you’re smart, you will have gotten feedback on why it doesn’t work.
 This information is invaluable and can be fed back into the next piece of content.